 Peach Tart with an Oatmeal Crust

-During peach season I put them into everything.
+During peach season I can't ever seem to tire of them.
+I use them in appetizers, salad and main dishes too.
 The recipe is easy enough you don’t need to wait for a special occasion.
 This tart is comfort food.
 The oatmeal crust has an earthy flavor and a delicate crumb.
+You can also make this with apricots.

 1 ½ sticks (6 ounces) unsalted butter, plus extra for greasing pan